chaseruskin/legoHDL/ROADMAP.md

 - [ ] add run command to peform both 'export' and then 'build'

-- [ ] add ability to see what market a block belongs too on list command

 - [ ] vhdl component declarations avoid library usage calls ? -> investigate

 - [ ] implement additional "help" command documentation